happy-co/programmable-video/README.md

 ### Participating in a Room

 #### Display a Camera Preview
-Just like Twilio we totally get you want to look fantastic before entering a Room.
+Just like Twilio we totally get that you want to look fantastic before entering a Room.
 Sadly that isn't yet implemented so you should go analog and use a mirror.

 #### Disconnect from a Room
 You can disconnect from a Room you're currently participating in.
 Other Participants will receive a `participantDisconnected` event.